-An effective WBL program will include cooperative education (COOP), internships (INTERN), youth apprenticeship (YAP), employability skill development (ESD) placements and Great Promise Partnership (GPP).
+An effective WBL program will include cooperative education (COOP), internships (INTERN), youth apprenticeship (YAP), work-force ready (WFR) and employability skill development (ESD) placements.
 The number of students that can realistically be managed by a WBL Coordinator should be thought of as a daily workload rather than a class assignment.
 A manageable workload for WBL can be balanced with existing class limitations, only if the student workload is specified per period or block of the assigned supervised school day.